Library Policies

 • Photography & Recording

-• As a limited public forum, NMC Library permits photography and other forms of recording (videography, filming, audio, etc.) under the conditions listed below to the extent that it does not interfere with the operations, programs and activities of the Library.
+• NMC Library is a space for students, faculty, staff, and members of the public to use for research and individual or collaborative study.
+NMC Library permits photography and other forms of recording (videography, filming, audio, etc.) under the conditions listed below to the extent that it complies with the law and does not interfere with the Library's operations, programs, and activities.

-3. No distinguishable photographs, video recordings or audio recordings of library users’ materials, computer screens, computer history, or printed documents will be allowed.
+2. To protect privacy interests, library users may not take distinguishable photographs, video recordings, or audio recordings of library users’ materials, computer screens, computer history, or printed documents.

 • Consequences Of Unacceptable Library Use